 Herring Run Park Fish Ladder, Herring Brook, Pembroke

 The highest population of river herring in the North and South Rivers Watershed, the Pembroke Herring run is best viewed at Herring Run Park in Pembroke off of Route 14.
 Here the herring have come from Massachusetts Bay, entered into the North River, and have traveled 12 miles from the ocean to the Herring Brook!
 Gorham Mill, Oldham, and Furnace Ponds are their spawning destinations and they have multiple dams and fish ladders to traverse.
 This run is well managed by a group of dedicated volunteers – the Pembroke Herring Fisheries Commission.
 Each year they are responsible for maintaining the flows over the ladders and ensuring there are no obstructions to passage.
-This run’s population at one time was decimated, but from 1995-1997 it was restocked and today the fish population appears to be rebounding.
-At last count there were over 300,000 fish estimated to use this area to spawn, still low compared to historical numbers, but by far the best in the North and South Rivers system.
+This run’s population at one time was decimated, but from 1995-1997 it was restocked and the fish population rebounded to at its height in 2019 of ~475,000 fish but then in 2021 the population crashed to ~50,000 and remained low in 2022.
 Like the Weymouth run, this is largely an alewife run so April is the best time to see the fish here.
 Monitor our Facebook and Instagram feeds for updates on this run.
-We have already heard reports of their return this spring.
+We have already heard reports of their return this spring, keep your fingers crossed.

 A great place to take the family, Luddam’s Ford Park at the Indian Head River on either side of the river in Pembroke and Hanover, is where you can view the herring as they wait to enter the fish ladder downstream of this dam.
 At the right time, thousands of fish can be seen downstream of the dam and ladder.
-Unfortunately, due to the location of this fish ladder in the middle of the spillway we can’t figure a safe way to monitor or maintain the fish as they pass here and have no idea of their success rate getting past this dam, but we know that the Indian Head River is a potential jewel in the crown of herring runs that could be restored.
-We have been in initial discussions with the towns of Pembroke and Hanover about the feasibility of removing this dam.
+Unfortunately, due to the location of this fish ladder in the middle of the spillway there is no safe way to monitor or maintain the fish ladder as they pass here and we have no idea of their success rate getting past this dam, but we know that the Indian Head River is a potential jewel in the crown of herring runs that could be restored.
+We currently are undertaking a feasibility study to understand if removing this dam is possible, to find out more visit our website.
 Stay tuned!

 Veterans Memorial Park, South River, Marshfield